sergejsha/knot/README.md

 In addition to that each Knot can subscribe to `Events` coming from external sources and turn them into `Changes` for further processing.

-# Unique Features
+# Main features

-* **DSL**.
-Knot provides a concise and easy to understand DLS for writing state container logic.
+- **Clean DSL**.
+Knot provides a concise and easy to read DLS for declaring state container logic.
-* **External events**.
-Knot can mix external events like user location updates, database triggers, network state updates etc. into the loop by design.
-All events go through the reducer first, to be processed in accordance with the current state.
-Thus the state handling is well synchronized and is localized at a single place - in the reducer.
-* **Actions as side-effects**.
+- **Actions as side-effects**.
 Common unanswered question of many state containers is how to handle side-effects in reducer, when the state does not reflect the change but the app, for instance, has to show a message to the user instead.
 Knot answers this by allowing to issue an `Action` from the reducer, which then can be processed outside.
 This keeps reducer a pure function and provides a structured way of handling side-effects.
+- **Sources for external events**.
+Knot can mix external events like user location updates, database triggers, network state updates etc. into the loop by design.
+All events go through the reducer first, to be processed in accordance with the current state.
+Thus, the state handling is well synchronized and is localized at a single place - in the reducer.
-* **Decomposition**.
-Knot offers a convenient and structured way of splitting code into multiple parts when the code becomes complex.
+- **Composition**.
+Knot offers a convenient and a structured way of splitting once big redicer into multiple smaller reducers when the code becomes complex.

 # Getting Started